RaisinBread42/scraper-scripts/README.md

 Prevents duplicate listings between MLS (Cireba) and EcayTrade.

 **How it works:**
-1. Loads all existing Cireba listings from database
-2. For each EcayTrade listing, checks if price matches any Cireba listing (±$10)
+1. For each EcayTrade listing, crawls the listing URL directly
-3. If price matches, crawls the EcayTrade URL to look for MLS numbers
-4. Uses regex to find MLS numbers like "MLS#: 123456" or "MLS-123456"
+2. Uses regex to find MLS numbers like "MLS#: 123456", "MLS-123456", or "Multiple Listing Service: 123456"
-5. Filters out listings that have both price match AND MLS numbers
+3. Filters out any listings that contain MLS numbers (no price matching needed)

 **Recent changes:**
-- Removed fuzzy name matching (was unreliable)
+- Removed loading of existing MLS listings from database
-- Now crawls URLs in real-time to detect MLS numbers
+- Simplified to direct URL crawling for MLS number detection
-- Uses exact price matching only
+- Removed price matching entirely - now only checks for MLS number presence
+- Limited crawling to first 5 pages per base URL for efficiency

 ### 4. Database Utils (`utilities/supabase_utils.py`)